This page explains how Qtile's API works and how it can be accessed. Users who just want to find a list of commands can jump to the API commands page.

-Qtile's command API is based on a graph of objects, where each object has a set of associated commands.
-The graph and object commands are used in a number of different places:
+Qtile's command API is based on a graph of objects, where each object has a set of associated commands, combined with a number of interfaces that are used to navigate the graph and execute associated commands.

 Commands can be called through qtile shell, the Qtile shell.